jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

    - `func_name` (string): A string that specifies the name of the AWS function that will be called to retrieve the desired resources.
 For example, `'describe_transit_gateway_route_tables'`.
    - `filed_name` (string): Refers to the specific attribute or property of the resource that is being accessed or modified..
    - `filter_keys` (string): A list of strings representing keys for filters to be applied to the AWS function call.
-   - `property` (string): Refers to the specific property keys in device.
+   - `device_property` (string): Refers to the specific property keys in device.
 The value of properties will be used filter values.
 For example, `'Options.AssociationDefaultRouteTableId'`